EddyLuten/bhreia.com/docs/campaigns/plans/session-12.md

 ## Player Cues

 - Tiran wants to build a raft to get the robot off the island
+- The halfling that they assaulted will come back to haunt them

+## Assaulted Halfling

+!!! info "Burron Piquette"
+    The plump male Halfling who Wolf assaulted is named **Burron Piquette**.

+!!! info "Magistrate"
+    The magistrate overseeing the camp's legal issues is named **The Honorable Fynnwick of Herrenfort**.

+Halfling will have Weslan Stillwater with him and a few AU bruisers.
+Weslan seems disappointed when the Halfling points them out.

+He will ask the group to come with him peacefully and they will go to court in front of the provincial magistrate who will hear the halfling's complaint.

+The magistate has a permanent setup in a large tent near Weslan's tent.
+He's seated behind a large desk and surrounded by books and a strong looking Leonin guard wearing an [[au]] uniform.

+The charges:

+- Assault: The cigar extinguished upon the halfling's forehead
+- Robbery: The giant goat
+- Vandalism: The destruction of the halter and bridles

+Weslan will go to bat for them, saying he knows Phillipe and Malachi, but Londrina won't and be a character witness against them.

+Witnesses: TODO

+They will need to be very convincing.

+Sentences: TODO

 ## Amalchi's Messenger